Foreword | Objectives | Prerequisites | Rules | Requirements | Grading

 - Work as accurately, safely, and quickly as you can.
 Set high standards for yourself.

 - Learn from your mistakes.
 Don't try to cover up.

-many things will start to change.
-You'll find that others have
+and stature, many things will start to change.
+You'll find that others have ambition,

-- Be tactful, don't offend others.
-Show respect and
+- Be tactful.
+Don't offend others.
+Show respect and politeness.

 - Avoid cliques, do not gossip, and do not be nosy.